Datavault-UK/automate-dv-docs/docs/macros.md

 #### Which option?

-- Method #2 is recommended, as it allows ranked columns to use user-defined derived or hashed columns created in the same staging layer.
+- Method #2 is recommended, as makes it easier for rank columns to use user-defined derived or hashed columns created in the same staging layer.
 - Method #3 is similar, except it will not have hashed or derived column definitions available to it.